 - How Family Will Meet Virtually This Year

-- Where the Family May or May Not Be Going This Year: In other words, what family traditions cannot happen.
+- Where the Family May or May Not Be Going This Year.

 Most important, we hope that you remain healthy and do not get unduly stressed.
 Your son/daughter may likely react to that stress.
 And most of all have a wonderful, safe, and healthy holiday season!

-Pratt, C., (2020).
-Making the most of the holidays during covid for your family and your son/daughter on the autism spectrum. https://www.iidc.indiana.edu/irca/articles/making-the-most-of-the-holidays-for-your-family-and-your-son-daughter.html
+- Contributed by Indiana Resource Center for Autism Staff (2022).
+Making the most of the holidays for your family and your son/daughter on the autism spectrum. https://www.iidc.indiana.edu/irca/articles/making-the-most-of-the-holidays-for-your-family-and-your-son-daughter.html